lenesk/sokolova.dk/participle-in-danish-in-the-adjective-function.md

 > * *et diskuteret emne* = a disucussed topic
 > * *ét af de mest omdiskuterede emner i valgdebatten - one of the most discussed topics in the election debate (e-adding in 'diskuteret' for plural matching & defitine form of the noun; + changing of -et to -ede) <br>

-> * *en strikket trøje* - *min strikkede trøje* (e-adding after a possive trigger).
+> * *en strikket trøje* = a knitted shirt
+>  *min strikkede trøje* = my knitted shirt (e-adding after a possive trigger)

 ## Guess why e- in *malede* - is it a verb in the past simple tense (datid)?

 > a) *Alle væggene i huset blev malet*. = All the walls in the house were painted.
-Focus on the activity, i.e. someone has come and painted the walls; i.e. traditional passive voice)
+Focus on the activity, i.e. someone has come and painted the walls; i.e. traditional passive voice.

 > b) *Alle væggene i huset var malede*. = All the walls in the house were painted.
-Focus on the quality of the walls and how they looked like, i.e. they were not worn out and looked freshly painted).
+Focus on the quality of the walls and how they looked like, i.e. they were not worn out and looked freshly painted.

 Do you have questions, comments or suggestions - email to [elena@sokolova.dk](mailto:elena@sokolova.dk).